 Big Cities and Elder Abuse Concerns

-Nationwide, and specifically in cities like New York City, and nursing and adult care abuse remains common.
+Nationwide, specifically in cities like New York City, and nursing and adult care abuse remains common.
 Often it's in the form of emotional mistreatment, physical harm, or financial scams.
-But civil advocates called elder abuse attorneys fight for aging people.
-In particular, they can file elder absue cases in civil court (learn more).
+But civil advocates called elder abuse attorneys to fight for aging people.
+In particular, they can file elder abuse cases in civil court (learn more).
 There are also City Attorneys and Prosecutors who prosecute the worst abuses.
 But the need far outweighs the public resources available to fight it.

-What are Some Facts About the Abuse?
+What Are Some Facts About Elder Abuse?

 What is the New York Elder Abuse Program?

 Five non-profit agencies run city-funded elder abuse programs.
-Zieff is the elder abuse program coordinator for the Community Agency for Senior Citizens.
+Zieff is the elderly abuse program coordinator for the Community Agency for Senior Citizens.
 Zieff said she discussed the situation with the 88-year-old woman and explained she has the right to say “no.” She did a lot of role-playing with the woman so she would remain strong in asserting herself.

 And she told the abused woman, if anyone asks her for any more money, to call her first.
-The Staten Island social worker then visited the elderly woman's home, where she said the interlopers were not happy to see her.
+The Staten Island social worker then visited the older woman's home, where she said the interlopers were not happy to see her.
 Also, she told the woman’s daughter that the FEMA check was made out to her mother, not her.
-And she also told the younger woman that her mother use the money however she wants.
+And she also told the younger woman that her mother uses the money however she wants.

 Over Working The Civil Servant

 One agency director said this means operating for months at a time, without the help of city money.
-We have all heard the stories of attorneys being forced to hire their court reporters, and the shortened work weeks of the public employees of Los Angeles County, and the State of California.
+We have all heard the stories of attorneys being forced to hire their court reporters and the shortened workweeks of the public employees of Los Angeles County and the State of California.
 It is no different in the State of NY either, says nursing abuse lawyer, Michael P. Ehline, Esq.